cjumel/conf.nvim/README.md

 ## Usage

-To use `conf.nvim`, first install it as described above, then create a `lua/conf/default.lua` file in your Neovim configuration directory where you return your default configuration option table.
+To use `conf.nvim`, first install it as described above, then create a `.nvim-default.lua` file in your Neovim configuration directory where you return your default configuration option table.
 This can be any arbitrary option, for instance `disable_copilot=false` to enable or disable the Copilot-related plugins.

 Then, you can use `conf.nvim` in your Neovim configuration files to access your custom configuration